Skip to content

 Introduction

 This is part two of the Halloran Insights article on raw material control.
-Raw Material Control for Biotechs Part one addressed the importance of establishing a level of raw material control at the earliest stages of product development.
-This article will focus on maturing the raw material control strategy in preparation for a commercial license application.
+Part one addressed the importance of establishing a level of raw material control at the earliest stages of product development.
+This article focuses on maturing the raw material control strategy in preparation for a commercial license application.
 The level of raw material control increases as clinical development progresses.
 This level of control is critical to achieving licensure of a therapeutic agent.

 As with part one in this series, the focus is on cell and gene therapies (CGTs).
 The actions described in this article generally apply to other types of early-stage biological therapies.